melmcchau/movie-rating-predictor-project-uwseds/docs/component_specs.md

 ____________
 Data manager
 ___________
-The data are stored in csv file and we import it into Python Jupyter Notebook.
-The data itself is messy and the data quality is not high.
-We only keep reviews data with quotes which are not null value.
-We only selected the features we need from both data sets and stored them into Python DataFrame.
+Our main data sets are including movies data and reviews data.
+The data are stored in two separate CSV files.
+Our data manager will import the data, handle missing values and null values, clean these two data sets and finally merge them together.
 So the data manager includes three parts: clean reviews data, clean movies data, merge movies and reviews data.

+The reviews data are including 13419 entries.
+The columns are including: 'critic', 'fresh', 'imdb', 'publication', 'quote', 'review_date',rtid', 'title'.

+The movies data are including 9423 entries.
+The coulmd are including: 'title', 'imdbID', 'year', 'rtID', 'rtAllCriticsRating','rtAllCriticsNumReviews', 'rtAudienceNumRatings', 'rtAudienceScore'.

 Visualization manager Ⅰ
 ___________